 Plot twist ideas can help you transform a story from boring to interesting.
-Here are some worth exploring.
+Discover some books worth exploring.

 If you find yourself stuck in the world of writer’s block, one of the best ways to get out of it is to study some short story writing prompts.
 Many of these have plot twists in them.
 A good plot twist can get you out of a rut and make your work more interesting and engaging.

-Often, the right plot twist idea gives as story quite a bit of power.
-It can make a mundane story engaging and thrilling to the reader.
+Often, the right plot twist idea gives a story power.
+As we describe in our what is a plot twist guide, the right one can make a mundane story engaging and thrilling to the reader.
+The best mystery writers regularly employ this device.
 If you are looking for ways to add a twist to your work, here are some plot twists that have a great impact.

 - 1. The Usual Suspects Are Wrong